Students should indicate on the manuscript coversheet (below) whether they would also like their paper to be considered for publication.

 - Formatting and other advice on preparing your manuscript, including directions on preparing a BLIND COPY, can be found on the Macquarie Matrix website.

 - The official language of the Macquarie Matrix is Australian English (refer to the Macquarie Dictionary for spelling conventions).
-For all manuscripts non-discriminatory language is mandatory.
+All manuscripts must use inclusive / non-discriminatory language.

 - Originality and Interest: